-In mathematics, the second derivative is known as the second-order derivative of the given expression.
-The finding process of the derivative of an equation is called the differentiation.
-Therefore, the process of determining the second-order derivative is called second-order differentiation.
-If the function is differentiated two times, then we can get the second-order derivative of a certain expression.
+In mathematics, the second by-product is referred to as the second one-order by-product of the given expression.
+The locating method of the spinoff of an equation is known as the differentiation. therefore, the technique of determining the second one-order spinoff is referred to as 2d-order differentiation.
+If the feature is differentiated two instances, then we can get the second-order by-product of a certain expression.

-In simple words, the second derivative calculates how the rate of change of a certain quantity is changing itself.
-For example, find the second derivative of the position of an item with respect to the rate at which the velocity of the object is changing with respect to time (t) is:
+In easy phrases, the second derivative calculates how the fee of alternate of a sure amount is converting itself. for instance, discover the second one by-product of the location of an item with appreciate to the price at which the rate of the item is converting with respect to time (t) is:

 $$ m = d(v) / d(t) = d^2 x / dt^2 $$